Bayonnaise/student-directory/README.md

 Student Directory
 =================
+**Makers Academy - Week one**

-A simple program to deal with the members of the varous Makers Academy cohorts.
-It will allow the to manually input members, as well as loading from and saving to .csv files.
+A simple program to record and list the members of the varous Makers Academy cohorts.
+The user can manually input members, as well as loading from and saving to .csv files.

 Day one/two
 -----------